 Books, inside and out

-Combining text and image to make interesting and beautiful page layouts is part logic, part aesthetics and part puzzle solving.
+Designing the inside of a book means combining text and image to make page layouts which support the content in the most appropriate and attractive way.
+This is part logic, part aesthetics and part puzzle solving.
 I enjoy all three parts.

 INDEX by Bridget Penney, a complex multivalent text which invited a baroque, layered design in response.
 Originally designed for Invisible Books.
 An alternate version of INDEX has been published by BOOK WORKS, London.